Best Plant Milk for Protein Shakes (2026)

 Regular oat milk only has 2-3 grams of protein per cup, making it a poor choice for protein shakes.
 However, protein-enriched oat milk changes the game with 8-10 grams per cup, putting it on par with pea milk.

 Oat milk's naturally creamy texture and slight sweetness make protein shakes taste almost dessert-like.
-It's especially good for chocolate and vanilla protein powders.
+It's especially good for chocolate and vanilla protein powders, and works perfectly in your morning coffee too.

 Important: Make sure you buy "protein" or "extra protein" versions of oat milk.
 Regular oat milk won't give you the protein boost you need for post-workout recovery.